Menu

 How can I evaluate my life insurance goals?

-While it may sound confusing and complicated at first, evaluating your life insurance goals is quite simple once you narrow it down to the single main purpose of any life insurance policy – making sure that your surviving close ones lead a comfortable, happy life when you’re gone.
+While it may sound confusing and complicated at first, evaluating your life insurance goals is quite simple once you narrow it down to the single main purpose of any life insurance policy – ensuring that your surviving close ones lead a comfortable, happy life when you’re gone.

-Quite a few factors determine the extent to which the surviving family will depend on the life insurance policy payout.
+Several factors determine how much the surviving family will depend on the life insurance policy payout.

-Secondly, you should consider whether or not you have any outstanding debts – after your passing.
+Secondly, consider whether you have any outstanding debts after you pass away.
 Your immediate family will have to pay them off, so your policy should be able to cover that expenditure at the very minimum.

-Last but not least, you’ll have to consider what kind of premiums you can afford and start searching for a policy that fits your budget.
+Last, you’ll have to consider what kind of premiums you can afford and search for a policy that fits your budget.

 How many life insurance policies can I take out?